BeniBarra/BeniBarra/README.md

 &nbsp;

+## Jan/2022 Currently
-### Jan/2022 Currently: In progress with the Create with VR Unity Learn course.
-I also completed a self study course on React-Redux from Sololearn.
+- In progress with the Create with VR Unity Learn course
+- also completed a self study course on React-Redux from Sololearn.